When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 100 nights (30-night requirement)

 The mattress begins with a top layer of memory foam that conforms closely to the body, followed by a layer of polyfoam that feels firmer than the memory foam while still offering some contouring.
-The support core contains pocketed coils that give the bed a slight bouncy feel, and the reinforced perimeter provides very good edge support.
+The support core contains pocketed coils that give the bed a slightly bouncy feel, and the reinforced perimeter provides very good edge support.
 The cover is made of a polyester fabric that is breathable and slightly stretchy.

 Helix ships mattresses for free to all 50 states.
 The bed includes a 100-night sleep trial with a required 30-day break-in period.
 Customers receive a 10-year warranty.